Easy and delicious homemade Japanese Chicken Curry for dinner, made with prepackaged Japanese curry roux that you can find in the supermarket.

-The key of making great Japanese is in the caramelized onions.
-The onions not only add a ton of umami and flavor to the curry, they also provide the characteristic sweetness without using sugar.
+The key to making great Japanese is in the caramelized onions.
+The onions not only add a ton of umami and flavor to the curry, but they also provide the characteristic sweetness without using sugar.

 3. Don’t skimp on the apple and honey

-Adding grated apple and honey are the secret ingredients that gives the Japanese curry the signature sweet flavor and is a staple for any Japanese mother’s home-cooked curry.
+Adding grated apple and honey are the secret ingredients that give the Japanese curry the signature sweet flavor and is a staple for any Japanese mother’s home-cooked curry.

 4. Dissolve the roux evenly